Theo Todman's Family Page

 - We had a cat named Mouse but he had to be put down aged around 13 at the end of January 2020.

-- We once had a small flock of flightless ducks on our pond, but sadly they are no more5.
+- We once had a small flock of flightless ducks on our pond, but sadly they are no more7.

 - We’ve a much larger and newer floating duck-house which the moorhens despise, but which we hope the migrant mallards might take up home in from time to time.

-- I've always been interested in our pets’ cognitive capacities, and enjoy taking Henry for walkies.
+- I've always been interested in our pets’ cognitive capacities, and enjoy taking Bertie for walkies, though he doesn’t get my full attention as I’m usually studying languages on my iPhone or reading bridge convention cards.
 He counts as a member of the family.

 In-Page Footnotes:

-Footnote 1: Some of which are in any case subject to change as we come out of the Covid-19 pandemic restrictions.
+Footnote 1: Some of which remain subject to change as we continue to adjust society following the Covid-19 pandemic.

 Footnote 2: See Coggeshall Parish Council.